duleorlovic/blog/_posts/2016-04-05-javascript-coffeescript-tips.markdown

 * if you are using `window.location.replace('http://a.b');` then browser back button is not working as espected.
-Its better to use `window.location.assign('new_page');` because the page is stored in history or `window.location.href = 'http://www.google.com'`
+For redirect_to its better to use `window.location.assign('new_page');` because the page is stored in history or `window.location.href = 'http://www.google.com'`
 * when user click back button previous page is reshown, and chrome reruns